A Jacobian Criterion for Artin $v$-stacks: The Tangent Complex of an Artin Stack

-coming from the distinguished triangle associated to the map of $S$-schemes $f': R \rightarrow U$, as in Theorem \ref{thm: tangcompl} (2).
-Now, let's check that this description has the expected quasi-isomorphisms for maps between charts, as in Remark \ref{rem: quasicoh}.
-Namely, we want to show that, if we have a $S$-scheme $V \rightarrow X$ mapping smoothly to $X$ and a map $\phi: U \rightarrow V$ in the smooth topology, there is a natural map $(T^{*}_{X/S})_{U} \rightarrow \phi^{*}(T^{*}_{X/S})_{V}$ which is a quasi-isomorphism and that these satisfy a cocycle condition.
+Now, let us check that this description has the expected quasi-isomorphisms for maps between charts, as in Remark \ref{rem: quasicoh}.
+Namely, we want to show that, if we have an $S$-scheme $V \rightarrow X$ mapping smoothly to $X$ and a map $\phi: U \rightarrow V$ in the smooth topology, there is a natural map $(T^{*}_{X/S})_{U} \rightarrow \phi^{*}(T^{*}_{X/S})_{V}$ which is a quasi-isomorphism and that these satisfy a cocycle condition.
 To accomplish this, we note one easily sees that, using the distinguished triangles of Theorem \ref{thm: tangcompl} (2) in the case of schemes, we have a distinguished triangle

 for the above definition of $T^{*}_{U/X}$ and $T^{*}_{V/X}$.
 Moreover, we have a map of triangles